 - Salt and ground fresh pepper to taste

-- Grease a nonstick baking sheet with cooking spray or you can grease with olive oil.
+- Preheat oven to 375°F. Line a rimmed baking sheet with parchment paper or grease with cooking spray or olive oil.

 - Remove from the oven and serve with ketchup or any other dip of your preference.

 - Slightly adapted from the Just a Taste recipe.

 - To save time, you can buy cauliflower rice or pre-cut florets.